arschles/pare/README.md

 Pare is a build tool that focuses on getting your work done quickly and efficiently.

+# What does this do?

+Imagine you're building a website that needs a bunch of daemons running (microservices!).
+Normally you'd open up a few terminal windows and run each one in a new window.
+But that's a pain!

+Pare can run all of your daemons with a single command.
+Just tell it what to run in a simple [configuration file](#configuring) and run `pare`.
+The command takes over from there.

 # Installing

 The `pare` CLI is distributed as a self-contained binary.
 You don't have to download any